THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 More than once lost in my own world of photography, I ducked just about time before hitting the low bridges and branches.
 The friendly villagers gave us a demo of the coir retting and weaving process.
 The coir is then used to manufacture carpets in industries.

-Sitting on a canoe, sipping on the sweet tender coconut and devouring on the flesh made my day.
+Sitting on a canoe, sipping on the sweet tender coconut and devouring on the flesh was unlike my usual days.
 To shake things up a bit, I even tried rowing the canoe by myself.
 FYI, not as easy as it looks!

-The canoe tour takes place in Monroe island.
+The canoe tour takes off in Monroe island.
 A quaint island located at the confluence of Ashtamudi Lake and the Kallada river at a distance of 25km from Kollam.
-And, it amounts to 600/- per person.
+And, it amounts to Rs.
+600/- per person.

 Apart from Kollam, village backwaters tour is also available in Kochi and Alleppey.

 Tip: You might find a lot of tour operators haggling while heading to the tourism office in Kollam.
-Make sure you head to the DTPC(District Tourism Promotion Council), a Govt. of Kerala agency that organizes a list of backwaters tours through the canals of Kollam.
+Make sure you head to the DTPC(District Tourism Promotion Council), a Govt. of Kerala agency that organizes a list of Kollam backwaters tours through canals.
 They have fixed price tours and it is usually cheaper compared to other tour operators.
 It includes transportation to and from Monroe island by auto.

-We also went on a public ferry, for a short distance in the interim, carrying locals and vehicles since there is no direct road access.
+From the office, we hopped onto an auto and it took us close to the island.
+We then boarded a public ferry, for a short distance in the interim, carrying locals and vehicles since there is no direct road access.
 Such is the way of life in Kerala!
-The journey lasted for about 2 hours through the village backwaters and every moment was a bliss.
+The journey lasted for about 2 hours through the Kollam village backwaters and every moment was a bliss.

-When in Kerala, ditch the cliched houseboats and immerse yourself in the tiny villages of Kerala through the village backwaters for a gratifying experience.
+When in Kerala, stray away from the cliched houseboats and immerse yourself in the tiny villages of Kerala through the village backwaters for a gratifying experience.

 Located 5 km from Thangassery Light House, Xavier’s Residency has air conditioning(A/C) room and serves continental breakfast.
 The hotel owner is a friendly fellow and can help you out in your tours.

-Alternatively, browse through the range of hotels in Kollam, and choose the one of you prefer.
+Alternatively, browse through dozens of the range of hotels in Kollam of different budget types and book your accommodation.

 The nearest airport is Thiruvananthapuram International Airport which is around 57 km from Kollam.

-which passes through Kollam.
-It is comfortable by train since it is a long journey.
+There are usually trains to go to Trivandrum which has a pit stop at Kollam.
+The train journey is preferred since it is over 12-hour journey.
 However, take care of your belongings and don’t leave anything unattended.

 Departure – 16:45, Arrival – 8:45